Italy with kids,

 How many days do you need in Italy with kids?

 Our sweet spot is 5–7 days in Rome — enough for the highlights at a kid’s pace without burning out.
-With two weeks, keep the same base and add day trips rather than cramming in more.
+With two weeks, keep the same base and add Florence and a Tuscan hill town rather than cramming in more.

 Where’s the best area to stay with a family?